Wasserorgel von Winnenden

 Aphrodite Dimitrakudi of the Imbiss did not only do a fantastic job of communicating the project to the public, but she also made sure that I always had enough to eat and on top of that, she took care of the Wasserorgel when it was open to public.
 Big thanks for this!
 When you are in Winnenden, please stop by at her place and treat yourself with some crispy “Pommes Wasserorgel”!

-There are more videos online about the Wasserorgel.
-The festival has produced a documentation when the work was still in progress:
+The festival has also produced a documentation when the work was still in progress:

 I have also uploaded a lot more materials.
 Everything that's listed below is published under a CC0 license.
 This means, you can simply do whatever you want with it.
 In case you want to add credits, I'd be happy if you'd mention the project's title “Wasserorgel von Winnenden”.